ezocher/AdventOfCode/README.md

 # AdventOfCode
 Solutions to the Advent of Code programming puzzles in C# .NET 5.
+I'm using .NET 5 so that I don't get too far ahead of what Unity supports.

 Originally forked from [ShootMe/AdventOfCode](https://github.com/ShootMe/AdventOfCode) to use their excellent infrastructure, utility classes, and puzzle class templating as a starting point.